 Quality assurance is key in a customer-facing role.
 Call recording provides the foundation needed for effective training, compliance verification, and dispute resolution.
 Call center platforms automatically record and transcribe all conversations, storing them in a secure, searchable archive.
 However, the power lies in the analytics.

 Call recording tools with integrated emotion and sentiment analysis can automatically flag phone calls where a customer is upset, while keyword detection can monitor for compliance adherence or mentions of a competitor.
-Quality assurance and analytics tools turn recording from a passive storage tool into a platform for quality improvement.
+Quality management and analytics tools turn recording from a passive storage tool into a platform for quality improvement.

 Key Providers: Nextiva, Verint, CallMiner, NICE